khinsen/MMTK/Doc/mmtk.rst

 MMTK can write objects in specific file formats that can be used by other programs.
-Three file formats are supported: the PDB format, widely used in computational chemistry, the DCD format for trajectories, written by the programs CHARMM and X-Plor and read by many visualization programs, and the VRML format, understood by VRML browsers as a representation of a three-dimensional scene for visualization.
+Three file formats are supported: the PDB format, widely used in computational chemistry, the DCD format for trajectories, written by the programs CHARMM, X-Plor, and NAMDm, and read by many visualization programs, and the VRML format, understood by VRML browsers as a representation of a three-dimensional scene for visualization.
 MMTK also provides a more general interface that can generate graphics objects in any representation if a special module for that representation exists.
 In addition to facilitating the